oreillymedia/contributor-agreement-tracker/docs/verification_email.md

 http://contributor-agreements.oreilly.com/verify/{{confirmation_code}}

 If your mail client does not support live links, then please copy the link and paste it into a browser to complete the process of becoming a contributor.

-For your reference, the information submitted was:

-Full name: {{fullname}}

-email: {{email}}

-Address:
-{{address}}

 You can find a copy of the contributor agreement at http://contributor-agreements.oreilly.com/contributor_agreement.

+If you're received this email in error, please ignore it.